Dom0798/Dom0798/README.md

 # Hi there 👋

-- 🔭 I’m currently working at Honeywell as a AI Engineer.
+- 🔭 I’m currently working at Honeywell as an AI Engineer.
 - 🌱 I’m currently learning cloud services such as AWS and MLOps tools such as MLFlow.

 ## Skills